ZJU-Robotics-Lab/model-based-social-navigation/README.md

 # model-based-social-navigation
-Code for **Learning World Transition Model for Socially Aware Robot Navigation** in ICRA2021 is comming soon.
+Code for **Learning World Transition Model for Socially Aware Robot Navigation** in ICRA2021 is coming soon.